sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

   Parts of the Analysis, include:

-   - Concept definitions and concept studies: Evaluating the feasiability of the concept.
+   - Concept definitions and concept studies: Evaluating the feasibility of the concept.
+The acronym TELOS identifies five areas of feasibility - Technical, Economic, Legal, Operational and Scheduling.
 Initial requirements, hazard, risks, architecture, design, components and also conceiving and characterizing quantitative and qualitative concepts.Budget estimations: How much will it cost: what are going to be the development costs? what are operation costs? (usually development costs and operational costs and inverse proportional). technologie readiness. producibility and operatibility requirement and estimations.
    - Preliminary design: evaluation of the design trade-offs (as develoment vs operational costs, or size vs weitgh, or size vs battery). design draft.
    - Critical design: identification of critical key points of the desing, operation, production, ...
    - Production design: estimation on how it is going to be produced, proposal of suppliers and contractors, logistics, transportations, cost estimations ...